edknopf1/Spring-Boot-Inventory-App/README.md

 •  The “Buy Now” button must be next to the buttons that update and delete products.
 • The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+### **_Commit 10/15/2025 4:50 PM: Added 2 HTML pages titled "Failure" and "Success" that displays message of success or failure of purchase.
+Coded lines 177-193 in the AddProductController.java page to add the "Buy Now" button and to check if inventory is 0 to return the "Failure" page, and if there is inventory, it decrements the inventory by 1 and returns the "Success" page._**